LuGomes/docker-k8s/README.md

 `Travis CI` watches for anytime we push code to our remote repo.
 At that time, it pulls the code and does some work, usually testing and/or deployment.

 On web UI `travis-ci.org` we switch on the watch to our repo.
-We create a `travis.yml` file to tell Travis what to do: tell it we need a copy of Docker running, to build our image using Dockerfile.dev, how to run our test suite and finally how to depliy our code to AWS.
+We create a `travis.yml` file to tell Travis what to do: tell it we need a copy of Docker running, to build our image using Dockerfile.dev, how to run our test suite and finally how to deploy our code to AWS.

 ```
 language: generic